Category: Laundry

 What Types of Clothing and Items Can Be Washed and Folded?

-Clothing Items We Wash and Fold
+Clothing Items We Wash Dry Fold Laundry

 • Everyday Wear – T-shirts, jeans, shorts, and casual tops